Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Discovering Invariant Neighborhood Patterns

 \emph{High-order neighborhoods}.
-Nodes with different patterns need different neighborhood information, on heterophilic graphs, nodes with semantic similarity to the target node are usually higher-order neighborhood nodes, thus we combine both the high-order and low-order neighborhood information by obtaining embedding of both 1-hop neighborhood information $\mathbf{h}^{(1)}_{v}$ and 2-hop neighborhood information $\mathbf{h}^{(2)}_{v}$.
+On non-homophilous graphs, nodes with semantic similarity to the target node are usually higher-order neighborhood nodes, so here we leverage high-order neighborhood information, which is a common strategy for non-homophilous methods \cite{abu2019mixhop, zhu2020beyond}.

-Moreover, the initial residual ensures that the final representation of each node retains at least a fraction of $\alpha_l$ from the input layer, even when stacking multiple layers \cite{chen2020simple}.
-Identity mapping plays a crucial role in enhancing performance in semi-supervised tasks \cite{he2016deep,chen2020simple}.
-By applying identity mappings to certain classifiers, the weights $\mathbf{W}^{(l)}_f$ are effectively constrained, which helps avoid overfitting and focus on the global minimum \cite{hardt2016identity}.
+\emph{Initial residual}.
+The initial residual connection ensures that the ﬁnal representation of each node retains at least a fraction of $\alpha_l$ from the input layer even if we stack many layers \cite{chen2020simple}.

+\emph{Identity mapping}.
+Identity mapping plays a significant role in enhancing performance in semi-supervised tasks \cite{he2016deep,chen2020simple}.
+Application of identity mappings to some classifiers results in effective constraining of the weights $W^{(\ell)}$, which could avoid over-ﬁtting and focus on global minimum \cite{hardt2016identity}.